 The Upside Down

-This ad pays homage to a crucial part of the series, and, just as the show does, asks viewers to look at the world a little differently.
+This ad pays homage to a crucial part of the series.
+Just as the show does, the ad pushes viewers to look at the world just a little differently.

 The (Phone) Line between Reality and the Supernatural

 This is one of the more unique advertisements we've seen, Stranger Things or otherwise.